-Date issued by the IASB Step 2: Assess the IASB's due process in developing the new or amended IFRS Standard AcSB review of IASB due process compliance Step 3: Evaluate whether the requirements of the new or amended IFRS Standard are appropriate for application in Canada Date issued in Part I AcSB Exposure Draft corresponding to IASB Exposure Draft Other outreach activities Benchmark Reform (Amendments to IFRS 9 Financial Instruments, inancial Instruments: Disclosures) IAS 39 Financial Instruments : Recognition and Me easurement September 2019 At its October 2019 meeting, the IFRS Foundation's Due Process Oversight Committee discussed a paper updating the due process for the IASB's standard-setting activities, including these amendments.
-It was reported that, at its August 2019 meeting, the IASB confirmed that it was satisfied it had complied with all due process steps.
-AcSB Exposure Draft issued in May 2019 - no responses.
-Information demonstrating the completion of Step 3 reviewed by the AcSB as part of the October 2019 balloting material.
-Due to the nature of the amendments, additional outreach was done with the Canadian Bankers Association and stakeholders representing financial institutions November 2019
+Date issued by the IASB Step 2: Assess the IASB's due process in developing the new or amended IFRS Standard AcSB review of IASB due process compliance Step 3: Evaluate whether the requirements of the new or amended IFRS Standard are appropriate for application in Canada AcSB Exposure Draft corresponding to IASB Exposure Draft Other outreach activities Date issued in Part I Deferred Tax I Financial Repo At its June 2021 meeting, the IFRS Foundation's Due Process Oversight Committee discussed a paper updating the due process for the IASB's standard-setting activities, including these amendments.
+It was reported that, at its November 2020 meeting, the AcSB Exposure Draft issued in July 2019 - no responses.
+Information demonstrating the completion of Step 3 reviewed by the AcSB as part of the July 2021 balloting material.
+IFRS Discussion Group (September 2019) September 2021 IASB confirmed that it was satisfied it had complied with all due process steps.

-Copyright © 2020 Financial Reporting & Assurance Standards, Chartered Professional Accountants of Canada All rights reserved.
+Copyright © 2022 Financial Reporting & Assurance Standards, Chartered Professional Accountants of Canada All rights reserved.
 This publication is protected by copyright and written permission is required to reproduce, store in retrieval system or transmit in any form or by any means (electronic, mechanical, photocopying, recording or otherwise).
 For information regarding permission, please contact info@frascanada.ca.